 I am a big fan of history and because of that, I try to learn about a community’s past every time I visit.
 Local museums provide an excellent opportunity to do exactly that.

-The Hermosa Beach Museum showcases memorabilia and other objects pertaining to the history of the City of Hermosa Beach.
-In this museum, you can learn how the city has been involved in surf culture, the jazz movement in the South Bay and the punk music phenomenon.
+The Hermosa Beach Historical Society & Museum showcases memorabilia and other objects pertaining to the history of the City of Hermosa Beach.
+In this museum, you can learn how the city has been involved in surf culture, the jazz movement in the South Bay, and the punk music phenomenon.